deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 As can be seen, the **page** value is not provided.
 But **color** appears before **page** in the URL Pattern, and so the routing system won't reuse the values from the incoming URL, and the route will not match.

+The best way to deal with this behavior is to prevent it from happens.
+It is recommended to provide values for all segment variables in a URL pattern, doing this avoids hard to read code and difficult to maintain the application.

 <!--
 # Chapter 16: Advanced routing features
 ## Generating outgoing URLs in Views